6.1 Discrimination and bullying

 Gjensidige has prohibited political donations, and full transparency is required about all payments that can be perceived as support for an organisation.

 6.6 Gifts and benefits

 Employees or their related parties may not accept/offer gifts or other benefits, including discounts or rewards in connection with private purchases, from/to customers, sponsors or suppliers, that can be related to the employee’s employment relationship in the Gjensidige Group.

 Benefits that the Group has negotiated for all employees are exempt from this main rule.
 Employees can also receive gifts of limited value from external parties on special occasions.
 These gifts must be registered in the gift and hospitality register and cannot exceed a value per donor of 500 (NOK/DKK/SEK) per year for the individual country.
 If there is a risk that an employee’s impartiality or independence can be questioned, the gift must not be accepted.
 If gifts are returned, this shall be done in a manner that causes as little offence to the donor as possible.

 An employee must not accept gifts or services of any kind in connection with or prior to entering into negotiations or as a return favour for entering into business agreements on behalf of Gjensidige.

-Corresponding restrictions apply when gifts are given to business connections.
+Corresponding restrictions as mentioned above apply when gifts are given to business connections.
 Gjensidige’s motives and the integrity of the recipient must be beyond doubt.

 6.7 Family relations

-As a rule, siblings, parents/children or spouses/cohabitants shall not work under the same manager (line manager) or in the same department.
+As a rule, related parties, such as siblings, parents/children or spouses/cohabitants/partners, shall not work under the same manager (line manager) or in the same department.
 Potential situations of this kind must be clarified in advance with the HR department.
-Employees who are related to each other shall not obstruct, assess, approve, audit, check or in other ways influence the work of a relative.
+Related parties shall not obstruct, assess, approve, audit, check or in other way influence each other’s work.